vibaotram/baseDmux/README.md

   --barcodes_by_genome  optional, create a tabular file containing information of barcodes for each genome) --edit [EDITOR]       optional, open files with editor (nano, vim, gedit, etc.)
 ```
-This is used to create config file and profile for the Snakemake workflow.
+This is used to create config file (`workflow_parameter.yaml`, to setup input reads, output folder, parameters for the tools) and profile for the Snakemake workflow (`profile/config.yaml`, to set parameters for Snakemake command-line).
 These files will be created:
 ```
     | test_baseDmux